saucelabs/sauce-docs/docs/basics/test-config-annotation/test-config.md

 #### Setting Browser Name

-When testing a native mobile application, the value for browserName is an empty string, as in `caps.setCapability("browserName", "");`
+When testing a native mobile app, the value for browserName is an empty string, as in `caps.setCapability("browserName", "");`

 #### Setting the Location of the Mobile App

-If the application you want to test has been uploaded to a location other than our App Storage, you need to specify this location for app, and make sure that this location is accessible to Sauce Labs browsers.
+If the app you want to test has been uploaded to a location other than our App Storage, you need to specify this location for app, and make sure that this location is accessible to Sauce Labs browsers.
 For example, `caps.setCapability("app","storage:filename=mapp.zip");`

 #### Setting `automationName` for Android Apps